 The use of beeswax has been documented in many ancient cultures.
 For example, the Egyptians used beeswax for pharaoh mummification as well as to preserve paintings.
-Similarly, ancient Persians and Romans used the wax for embalming and death masks, respectively.
-Even the Greek classic of Icarus involved the use of beeswax to make the feathered wings which melted upon the heat of the sun.
-Later on, beeswax became popular in Christianity when the Roman Catholic Church decreed the use of natural beeswax for church candles (Bogdanov 1-2).
+Similarly, ancient Persians and Romans used wax for embalming and death masks, respectively.
+Even the Greek classic of Icarus involved the use of beeswax to make the feathered wings that melted under the heat of the sun.
+Later on, beeswax became popular in Christianity when the Roman Catholic Church decreed the use of natural beeswax for church candles (Bogdanov 1-2.)

 What is Beeswax?

 As previously mentioned, beeswax is a byproduct of worker honey bees.
 According to the Mid-Atlantic Apicultural Research & Extension Consortium, these bees have unique glands which help them create and mold cells into pure beeswax combs.
 The wax is initially white, but frequent bee activity within the busy hive, as well as the pollen they carry to and fro, darkens the beeswax (Beeswax 1.)

 The beekeepers can then either melt the beeswax and honey to extract it from the hive, or they can use a mechanical extractor to extract the honey while leaving the wax comb intact (Ediriweera and Premarathna 180.)
 By the time a beekeeper removes the beeswax and melts it, the wax appears bright yellow.